Multi-Parameter Mechanisms for Consumer Surplus Maximization: Indivisible Goods

-\paragraph{Unit-demand valuations.} In order to implement Mechanism~\ref{algo:vcg-copies} for the case where all agents have unit-demand valuations and $q=1$, we can do the following: For each item independently select a random copy of it (among the $2^\ell$ copies).
+\paragraph{Unit-demand valuations.} We construct a $1$-valid rounding scheme $B_{UD}$ for the class of unit-demand valuations, as follows: For each item, independently select a random copy of it (among the $2^\ell$ copies).
 If this copy of the item is allocated to some agent, then allocate the item to this agent and charge accordingly.
-This is a valid implementation since by our assumption of the non-redundancy of the allocation returned at Step~\ref{step:vcg} and by the fact that the valuations are unit-demand, so that no agent receives two items.
+This is a $q$-valid rounding scheme since any non-redundant allocation returned at Step~\ref{step:vcg} with respect to the class of unit-demand valuations allocates at most one item per agent.
+An extension $v':2^{\items'}\rightarrow\reals_{\geq 0}$ of a unit demand function $v:2^\items\rightarrow \reals_{\geq 0} $ is unit-demand.
 Thus, the allocation $A'$ creates a partition of a subset of the agents according to the different items.
-Thus, the problem can be separated by this partition, which concludes the proof that this is a valid implementation of subroutine $B$.
+Therefore, allocating each item $j\in \items$ to each of agents a copy of it is allocated to with probability $2\ell$ independently is a $1$-valid rounding scheme for unit-demand valuations.